When Should You Go to the ER for Low Blood Sugar? (Emergency Blood Sugar Levels Explained)

 How ER Doctors Treat Severe Low Blood Sugar

 When a patient arrives in the ER actively seizing or unconscious from a crash, our treatment protocols are incredibly fast.
 If the patient is awake and can swallow, we start with highly concentrated oral glucose gels.
 If they are unconscious, we immediately establish an IV line and push a concentrated solution called “Dextrose 50%” directly into the vein.
 This acts almost instantaneously, often waking a comatose patient up within minutes.

-If IV access is impossible, we administer Glucagon injections into the muscle, which forces the liver to dump all its emergency sugar stores.
-After the patient is awake, we mandate rigorous monitoring for several hours to ensure the glucose levels remain stable.
+If IV access is impossible, we administer glucagon injections into the muscle, which forces the liver to dump all its emergency sugar stores.
+After the patient is awake, we mandate rigorous monitoring for several hours to ensure glucose levels remain stable.
+Understanding what low blood sugar feels like stage by stage helps patients and caregivers recognize when professional treatment has become necessary.

 How Hospitals Treat Severe High Blood Sugar

 Treating a severe high blood sugar emergency is a much slower, more delicate process than treating a low one.
 Rushing the treatment of DKA or HHS can cause fluid to shift too rapidly, leading to fatal brain swelling.

 The primary, immediate treatment is massive amounts of intravenous saline fluids to correct profound dehydration and flush out ketones.
 We then introduce a slow, carefully monitored, continuous drip of regular IV insulin to bring the numbers down safely.
-Simultaneously, we must perform frequent blood draws to monitor and carefully correct severe electrolyte imbalances, particularly critical potassium levels.

 How to Prevent Blood Sugar Emergencies